 + Carbon Offset fossil fuel use - via Carbonfund.org or some other org.

-+ Earth News[letter] and Eco Vids for the business's social media, bulletin board, company email, recycle stations.
++ Earth News[letter] and Eco Vids for the business's social media, bulletin board, website updates, company email, recycle station signs.

 + Recycle and composting stations that are rad and informative.